 Each matched peer determines the frequency and duration of their contact and is generally guided by the needs of the person seeking support.
 Some pairs speak regularly and have even traveled to meet in person.
 Others require less contact.
 Sometimes all that is needed is one phone call – and that’s fine, as long as your needs are met.

 What age group does the Peer Connect Program serve?

 We are currently only connecting Peers who are 18-years-old and older.
 We can however, match parents or legal guardians of a child diagnosed.
 Another way for those under 18-years-old to meet others is to attend our annual Quality of Life Family Camp.
 For more information go to our Quality of Life Family Camp page.
 You may also email Rebecca Whitney, Associate Director, Pediatric Programs for possibilities to connect with other families, teens, or children diagnosed.

 How do I become a Peer Connect Leader?

 We are always looking to expand our programs.
-If you are interested in volunteering with this program as a Peer Connect Leader, please click here to get started.
-Learn more about volunteering with SRNA here.
+If you are interested in volunteering with this program as a Peer Connect Leader, please submit a volunteer application.
+Learn more about volunteering with SRNA.

 Peer Connect Program Supported in part by